core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

     This Token space is under exclusive control of the server.

 3. The server processes the phantom observation request above, without transmitting it on the wire.
-The request is addressed to the resource for which the server wants to start the group observation, as if sent by the group of observers, i.e. with GRP_ADDR as source address and GRP_PORT as source port.
+The request is addressed to the resource for which the server wants to start the group observation, as if sent by the group of observers, i.e., with GRP_ADDR as source address and GRP_PORT as source port.

 4. Upon processing the self-generated phantom registration request, the server interprets it as an observe registration received from the group of potential observer clients.
 In particular, from then on, the server MUST use T as its own local Token value associated to that observation, with respect to the (previous hop towards the) clients.